Direct Air Capture | Engineering a Cleaner Atmosphere

 Scientists are developing new materials like metal-organic frameworks (MOFs) that could revolutionize CO₂ capture efficiency.

-Imagine DAC systems powered by solar or wind energy – making the whole process even more environmentally friendly!
+Imagine Direct Air Capture systems powered by solar or wind energy – making the whole process even more environmentally friendly!

 We're seeing trends toward both larger installations and smaller, decentralized units that can be deployed where needed most.

-If you're an engineer or aspiring to be one, DAC technology offers exciting opportunities in:
+If you're an engineer or aspiring to be one, Direct Air Capture technology offers exciting opportunities in:

 Direct Air Capture represents an incredible fusion of engineering disciplines working together to tackle climate change.
 While challenges exist, particularly in energy efficiency and costs, the potential impact of this technology is enormous.
 As engineers continue to innovate and improve these systems, DAC could become a crucial tool in our climate action toolkit.